Sieda-GmbH/SIEDA.FileIO/README.md

 # SIEDA.FileIO

 A simple helper library, wrapping around Net's basic File-IO functionality.
-All code is stateless and contained withing the static class **FileIO**.
+All code is stateless and contained within the static class **FileIO**.
-In contrast to Net's default methods, this implementation is a **blocking one**, all methods only return when the full success of the operation has been verified.
+In contrast to Net's default methods this implementation is a **blocking one**, all methods only return when the full success of the operation has been verified.

 ## Available functionality: